| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 where the 2 reflects the fact that the rupture is fed by two pipes.

-Let Fr be the fraction of this heat that is emitted via radiation.
+Let Fr be the fraction of the combustion heat that is emitted via radiation.

 Let Rz = radius from the center of the flame to a surface subject to radiation damage.